rogsme/yams.media/content/config/qbittorrent.md

 Your IPs are different. qBittorrent is working as expected! ✅
 ```
+If your VPN is working fine, move onwards to the [Initial configuration](#initial-configuration).

-If the check fails, you'll see a message like this:
+If the check fails (or you haven't configured the VPN), you'll see a message like this:

 ```bash
 Getting your qBittorrent IP...